nadolualex/Plants-vs-Zombies/README.md

 ### 5. Animation
 - **Rotation, Translation, and Scaling:** Enjoy smooth animations as diamonds undergo dynamic transformations for a visually engaging experience.

 ### Note: Despite downloading the source code, the game may not be fully playable due to additional dependencies or setup requirements beyond simple compilation and execution.
-Please ensure you carefully follow the instructions below to set up the environment and any necessary dependencies for the game to run properly.